jaytechcorner/Supply-Chain-Dapp/README.md

 Easy to use decentralized web-app to manage and control of supply chain using blockchain and smart contracts.
 Built with Ethereum and Solidity.

+Firstly, deployed using remix and just html and js in frontend.
+Then added html internal css and js.
+Now created a react app using typescript.

 ## Features

 - Track products through different stages: Created, Packed, Shipped, Delivered.